Wilfred/difftastic/README.md

 - Finding solution for the bugs corresponding to failing tests.
 - Finding new bug and send corresponding test

+Any inconsistance between this syntax and Typst's one is considered a bug.

 Failing tests are found in [`corpus/fixme.scm`](https://github.com/uben0/tree-sitter-typst/blob/master/corpus/fixme.scm).

 Don't hesitate to contact me: eddie.gerbais-nief@proton.me